ShengHuaWu/Vapor3Series/Relationship/README.md

 extension PetCategoryPivot: Migration {}
 ```
-Here, we take the advantage of `ModifiablePivot` protocol to obtain some syntactic sugar for adding and removing the relationships.
+Here we take the advantage of `ModifiablePivot` protocol to obtain some syntactic sugar for adding and removing the relationships.
 Besides, we add two properties to link the identifiers of our `Pet` and `Category` models respectively, and  also define `Left` and `Right` types to tell `Fluent` what the two types in the relationship are.
 After creating our new pivot model, open `configure.swift` and append our new pivot model to the migration list after `migrations.add(model: Category.self, database: .sqlite)`.
 ```